MarkhamLee/computer-vision-demo-reel/yolov8_multi_class_count/README.md

 ![People Counting GIF](../images/multi_count_dashboard.gif)

-**Note #1:** the dashboard updates every 5 seconds vs the on screen data updating with every frame, so the dashboard will lag the on screen data.
+**Note #1:** the dashboard updates every 5 seconds vs the on screen data updating with every frame, so the dashboard lags the on screen data.

 **Note #2:** similar to the above, there would probably not be a need to update to render the video in real time, we would just capture the data and transmit it to where it needs to go.
 This also means that hardware that processes the videos *slower than real time* could be okay in certain instances where we don't need real time data.